-‘Actions speak louder than words.’
-Many of you must have heard this phrase.
+‘Actions speak louder than words‘ Many of you must have heard this phrase.
 It is believed that actions communicate much more than what our words do and it’s pretty much accurate if you ask me.
-Nowadays, people couldn’t be more vigilant of what is going around them, including them noticing every tiny detail.
-You can’t just randomly lie around as your body language says it all.
-Don’t you know how this works?
-Well, what’s a more effective way than learning all about it by reading books?
+Apart from your words and actions, your body language also helps in conveying your message and display your confidence.

-As the active reader, I am, I’ve read so much about the facts and psychology behind one’s body language that I can’t help but notice every person’s posture and gestures.
+As an active reader, I’ve not read much about the facts and psychology behind one’s body language but still I can notice every person’s posture and gestures.
 I also make sure I’m at my best posture when I’m up for something significant and it has always helped me get things my way.

-I am very particular about behavior and body movements and all the credit goes to the books I’ve read.
-Let me share some of them with you to make you just as conscious as me regarding body language.
+I am very particular about behavior and body movements and some of the credit goes to the books I’ve read.
+Let me share some of them with you to make you just as conscious regarding body language as many people.

 13 Best Books About Body Language

-Out of all the books I’ve read, here’s a list of the books I found to be the best regarding body language.
+Out of all the books I’ve read, here’s a list of few books I found to be the best regarding body language.
+After a good investment of time and researching, I found many more and have added to the list as well.

 1. You Say More Than You Think